-These Strawberry Lemonade Linzer Cookies are classy, elegant, and will have you dreaming of summer.
+These Strawberry Linzer Cookies are classy, elegant, and will have you dreaming of summer.
 The perfect treat for your Valentine!

 Was anyone else super happy to see the clock strike February this past weekend?
 January always seems to be a hard month around these parts.
 There’s the inevitable post-holiday schlump which makes returning to a full work week schedule seem utterly impossible.
 Pair that with gray days, piles of